rubymonsters/ruby-for-beginners/source/16-exercises/04-arrays_2.md

 Three <3<3<3
 Five <3<3<3<3<3
 ```

+## Exercise 4.7

+Copy your file to a new file: `cp 04_6-arrays.rb 04_7-arrays.rb`, then open this
+new file.

 Now change your code so that you get the following output, aligning the second
 column: